JimChr-R4GN4R/FactorDB_Checker/README.md

 This is a script that helps you check fast if a number n is composite or not from FactorDB.

 # Preparation
-Install BeautifulSoup4: `pip3 install beautifulsoup4`
+- Install BeautifulSoup4: `pip3 install beautifulsoup4`

-Install requests: `pip3 install requests`
+- Install requests: `pip3 install requests`

-Done!
+- Done!

+# Execution
+`python3 FactorDB_Checker.py`